laymonage/slides-student-maintainer/slides.md

 A lot of other things have happened since, but what I've shown you so far is enough to give you the idea.

-But that's not to mention the effect of all this on the people around me.
+But that's not to mention the effect of all this on the people around me as well.
 My family's financial situation pretty much had a complete turnaround.
 We were struggling to keep our feet up, and COVID made it even worse.
 But now it almost seems like it was just a bad dream.
 All thanks to Django.

 It started with me learning Django, and the rest didn't happen overnight.
-It's a snowball that keeps on rolling, and I have been very lucky to have all the opportunities.
+It's a snowball that keeps on rolling, and I have been very lucky to have all these opportunities.
 It's a privilege.

 And so, I'd like to thank the biggest factor that made it all possible.
 -->